 Likewise, Twilight Time delivers a magnificent presentation of a remnant from the history of both musicals and early blaxploitation pictures here.
 This Stormy Weather Blu-ray – made from the very best elements on loan from Fox – looks genuinely stunning overall, giving us a super crisp 1080p/MPEG-4 transfer of the musical classic with an enthralling accompanying DTS-HD MA Mono soundtrack.
 English (SDH) subtitles are also included, as are two additional audio tracks: the first a much-appreciated isolated score (in DTS-HD 2.0), the second being an audio commentary from USC Professor of Critical Studies, Dr. Todd Boyd (which is a wonderful listen in itself from a culturally historical viewpoint).
 Twilight Time wraps up yet another must-have title with liner notes from the one and only Julie Kirgo.

-Stormy Weather is limited to only 3,000 copies, and the Twilight Time release is available exclusively at Screen Archives while supplies last.
+Stormy Weather is limited to only 3,000 copies.
 Highly recommended.